 Wellmother was established by Suzanne Yates in Bristol 1990 to offer a holistic approach based on supportive touch, for women, babies and families preparing for pregnancy, during the maternity period and beyond.
+Suzanne works with clients in Bristol and you can find practitioners to support you before during and after your pregnancy by going to the Find a practitioner page.
 Suzanne has written three books and since 2006 has been building an experienced team of teachers who work worldwide.
-We train health professionals (mostly Shiatsu practitioners, Massage therapists and Midwives and Doulas ) on line and in person, as well as working with parents.
+We train health professionals (mostly Shiatsu practitioners, Massage therapists and Midwives and Doulas ) on line and in person.

 The Wellmother approach